itsjohncs/mangoengine/README.rst

 MangoEngine
 ===========

-MangoEngine is a light-weight library for creating generic data models in Python.
+MangoEngine is a lightweight library for creating generic data models in Python.

 .. code-block:: python